jyfcrw/a-challenge/lib/eleme_slider/README.md

 ## How to run

-1. Get in
+1.Get in

 ````
 cd eleme/lib/eleme_slider/
 ````

-2. Install dependences
+2.Install dependences

 ````
 sudo npm install
 ````

-3. Rock it!
+3.Rock it!

 ````
 gulp serve